 And then there’s the light.
 Normandy has a certain luminescence, an incandescent clarity that infuses the bright blue skies and fluffy white clouds.
 The light continually changes, sometimes in shadow and then the next instant brightening in the moody skies.

-Impressionism made its debut at what was derogatorily dubbed the “Exhibition of the Impressionists” in 1874.
-Critics hated the art work.
-They thought the Impressionists sketch-like style was unfinished, scandalous, and horribly ugly.
+Impressionism made its debut at an exhibition that was disparagingly referred to as the “Exhibition of the Impressionists” in 1874.
+Critics vehemently disliked the artwork.

 In particular, Monet’s painting, Impression: Sunrise, shocked the public.
 One sneering critic decried the work as nothing more than an “impression,” worse than wallpaper.
 The insult stuck and gave birth to the name of the radical movement.